 One of my favorite towns in North Carolina is Hillsborough, which is only a short drive outside of the Triangle with a whole lot to offer!
 There are great local shops to browse and support, delicious restaurants, history to experience, and outdoor trails.
 Here is a round up of what to do and where to stay in Hillsborough, NC!

 Hillsborough is so dang cute, y’all.
-It’s little downtown is fun for a couple of hours of just brunching, strolling the side streets, and browsing the stores.
+Its historic downtown is fun for brunching, strolling the side streets, and browsing the stores.
 There is great access to walkways over the Eno River.
-After spending time downtown, head to Ayr Mount before stopping at Hillsborough Antique Mall.
-That’s exactly what we did, and I would do it over and over again each weekend if I could.
+After spending time downtown, head to Ayr Mount to explore the grounds and sit a spell on the property.

 Antonia’s is an authentic Italian restaurant and uses locally sourced ingredients.
 I have heard nothing but great things about this restaurant and I am especially smitten with the fact that it has daily specials that are actually updated on their website and social media channels.

 This local hangout serves amazing coffee drinks, teas, and baked goods.
 I highly recommend the lavender honey latte!

 Chef Aaron Vandemark has been getting nods from the James Beard Foundation for years and the menu is just as lovely as the decor.
 It’s another restaurant that uses sourced ingredients and has a menu that changes daily.
 I’d really love to try the grilled dogfish since it is served with fried oysters if I went and that was on the menu.
 This restaurant is my favorite kind, where I would ask the server what their favorite item is on the menu that day and go from there.
 Note: They are planning on reopening in May 2021.
 Be sure to check their website for updates.